jenkinsci/gitblit-plugin/README.md

 Every time you click "Save" in the configuration screen, the scanning will be triggered.
 To trigger the scanning you can also click the "Scan Organization Now" action.

+## Non-supported features

+Standalone Multibranch Pipeline projects with Gitblit Sources are not supported.